Saturday, May 18, 2013

 3 cups cleaned ramp leaves, loosely packed (about 20 ramps)

 In a food processor combine the butter and the ramp leaves.
 Pulse until the butter and leaves are integrated into a pretty, bright green paste.
-Pack the butter into small jars and freeze, or use within three days.
+Pack the butter into small jars and freeze, or use within a week.